Kallistobatrachus lisae

-Litoria lisae, also known as Lisa's tree frog, is a species of frog in the subfamily Pelodryadinae.
+Kallistobatrachus lisae, also known as Lisa's tree frog, is a species of frog in the subfamily Pelodryadinae.
 It was described in 2023 by Australian herpetologist Stephen Richards and his colleagues Stephen Donnellan and Paul Oliver.
 Both the common name and the specific epithet lisae refer to Stephen Richards' wife.

 Distribution and habitat

 The species is endemic to New Guinea.
 It is known only from sinkholes in karst habitat, in the lower forests of the Kikori River basin, in southern Papua New Guinea.